-FastMCP Python
+FastMCP Python#

 FastMCP Python is a lightweight, high-performance Python framework that implements the Model Context Protocol (MCP).
-With KMCP, you can quickly create an MCP project that uses the FastMCP framework with a sample MCP server and echo
+With KMCP, you can quickly create an MCP project that uses the FastMCP framework with a sample MCP server and echo tool that you can use as a boilerplate to develop your own tools.

 - Install uv to build and run FastMCP servers.